Identification, Images, & Information

 Identification

-Stout bodied, easily recognized by their characteristic antennae: three-segmented, the third segment very long; males of some species have the last antennal segment U-shaped or Y-shaped (2).
-Most argids are black or dark colored.
+Stout bodied, with distinctive antennae: three-segmented, the third segment very long; males of some species have the last antennal segment U-shaped or Y-shaped (2)

 Range